There’s nothing better than a chilled drink looking down on the summer chaos of a city.

 If you’re looking for special occasions make sure you don’t miss:

-- La Semana de las Terrazas (‘Rooftop Week’) – ten days of concerts, activities for children, yoga, cooking classes and much more.
+- La Semana de las Terrazas (‘Rooftop Week’, page in Catalan so please use browser translator) – ten days of concerts, activities for children, yoga, cooking classes and much more.
 Events run in over 70 hotels with rooftop bars in Barcelona.
 Normally it runs in the first week of June and the majority of the events are free with drink purchase.

 - Off Week – the week before Barcelona’s electronic music extravaganza in June, the legendary Sonar Festival, is a rooftop music festival to end all rooftop music festivals!
 Look out for exclusive DJ sets from some of the worlds top electronic artists, rooftop pool parties, and enough dancing to last you through the winter.